KevinMarquette/kevinmarquette.github.io/_draft/powershell-psremoting.md

     Get-CimInstance Win32_BIOS -ComputerName $ComputerName

-There are a good number of cmdlets that support specifying a target system without using remoting.
+There are a good number of cmdlets that support specifying a target system already without using remoting.

 ## Quickly enabling PSRemoting
-On Windows 8 and Server 2012, remoting should already be enabled by default.
-For anything older, we still have to enable it with this command.
+On Server 2012, remoting should already be enabled by default.
+For anything older, we still have to enable it with this command (as an administrator).

     Enable-PSRemoting

 It will perform the needed configuration steps to get PSRemoting enabled.
 There are lots of scenarios where it isn't this simple and you may need to troubleshoot some things.
-I have an entire section bellow dedicated to working out connectivity issues below/
+I have an entire section bellow dedicated to working out connectivity issues below.

 ## Quick first conneciton
 The first command we are going to work with is `Enter-PSSession`.
 This creates a remote session with the target system.